 The chip was developed as part of the University of Florida’s IMPRESS (Implantable Multimodal Peripheral Recording and Stimulation System) project, which itself is part of DARPA’s HAPTIX program that aims to develop the next generation of haptic prostheses.

 Implantable microchip that enables prostheses to provide wearers with a sensory experience

 Growing organs on a chip

-The cells that develop can then be read-out and stimulated.
-The chip can also be used for extremely precise ‘electroporation’ process, right down to a single specific cell.
+The chip allows for characterization, the cells that develop can then be read-out and stimulated with single-cell precision.
+The chip can also be used for extremely precise ‘electroporation’ process, right down to a single cell.
 If a current is passed through the cell – via an electrode – the cell membrane opens momentarily, enabling genetic material to be inserted into the cell so that the (stem)cell can change, for example to an epidermal cell, dermal cell or sebaceous cell.
 Over time, we hope to be able to construct 3D tissues.
 Imec is particularly good at producing these extremely small electrodes, as well as – and above all – at integrating all of the components (electrodes, microfluidics, etc.) to create a single, compact and effective unit.

 Fast DNA analysis for diagnoses

 Next to the growing importance of ‘electroceuticals’ – this is how we call these sorts of chips that interact with the body – we are seeing a second trend in medicine: the growing importance of DNA sequencing.
 Whereas previously very large machines were used that could scan hundreds of samples in parallel, we are now evolving towards smaller devices capable of scanning smaller numbers of samples, but much more quickly.
 And to do that, chips, photonics and integration are very important.
 In 2012, imec began its first collaborative DNA sequencing project, with Pacific Biosciences.
 Today, there are five partners involved who all believe in the power of chips and integration for the next generation of sequencing devices.